Zelensky declares Ukraine ‘year of invincibility’ on anniversary of Russia invasion

-Ukrainian President Volodymyr Zelensky declared his country’s year-long fight with Russia a “year of invincibility” on Friday, as he marked the anniversary of the invasion of his nation.
+Ukrainian President Volodymyr Zelensky declared his country’s yearlong fight with Russia a “year of invincibility” on Friday, as he marked the anniversary of Russia’s invasion.

 “It was a year of resilience.
 A year of care.
 A year of bravery.
 A year of pain.
 A year of hope.
 A year of endurance.
 A year of unity,” Zelensky said in an address to the Ukrainian people.